filipporomani/whatsapp-python/README.md

 ## Documentation

-The documentation for the library is available in the [**wiki**](https://github.com/filipporomani/whatsapp/wiki)
+The documentation for the library is available under the [**wiki**](https://github.com/filipporomani/whatsapp/wiki) section on GitHub.

 ## Costs of the API

-While using third-party API providers of the WhatsApp API may have some monthly fees, using the WhatsApp API provided directly by Facebook is way cheaper.
+While using third-party API providers of the WhatsApp API may have some monthly fees, using the WhatsApp API provided directly by Facebook is way cheaper, even if the billing docs are pretty hard to understand.
 The first 1000 chats created are free, then there is a pay-as-you-go fee that is paid for each conversation started.

+**IMPORTANT**: it is now mandatory (at least it was for me) to add a credit card to the whatsapp account to use the service.
+I eventually got billed for using a non-test number (~1,20€), so be carefull using the API!

 All the prices are available in the [**WhatsApp API docs**](https://developers.facebook.com/docs/whatsapp/pricing)

 ## Switching from `Neurotech-HQ/heyoo`
 Any version >1.1.2 is incompatible with the original `heyoo` library!
 Be careful updating!
 Read the docs first!
-Any version <=1.1.2 is fully compatible with the original `heyoo` library and doesn't include any breaking change.
+Any version <=1.1.2 is fully compatible with the original `heyoo` library and doesn't include any breaking change..
 You can ignore this warning if it's your first time using the library.

-Switching from heyoo to whatsapp-python doesn't require any change for versions up to 1.1.2: just uninstall the old, install the new and change the import name from `heyoo` to `whatsapp`.
+Switching from heyoo to whatsapp-python doesn't require any change for versions up to 1.1.2: just uninstall `heyoo`, install `whatsapp-python==1.1.2` and change the import name from `heyoo` to `whatsapp`.
 For version which are GREATER THEN 1.1.2, messages have became objects, so you need to change your code to use the new methods.

-Note: docs for version 1.1.2 are available in the [**dedicated wiki page**](https://github.com/filipporomani/whatsapp/wiki/v1.1.2).
+**Note**: docs for version 1.1.2 are available in the [**dedicated wiki page**](https://github.com/filipporomani/whatsapp/wiki/v1.1.2).